Do you have experience or training in a trade

 What if I am missing some skills needed to receive a full diploma?

-If you have the skills to receive some credits but need additional training in order to obtain your diploma, we will help you develop a training plan to complete your program.
+If you have some skills but need more training to get your diploma, we will help you create a training plan to finish your program.

 Who is eligible for a RAC program?

-Any member of a community served by the Cree School Board can access RAC services.
-RAC requests can be made by individuals or by organizations and companies.
+Anyone from a community served by the Cree School Board can use RAC services.
+Both individuals and companies can request RAC.

 Do I have to pay for a RAC program?

-No, there are no costs associated with recognizing your competencies and developing a training plan.
+No, there are no costs to recognize your skills and make a training plan.

 RAC Guiding Principles

-Individuals have a right to be recognized for their demonstrated knowledge or competencies.
+People have the right to be recognized for the skills and knowledge they already have.